 How do I update my Chromebook to the latest version of Chrome OS?

-As of January 2019, we are supporting Chrome OS Version 70.
-Chrome updates for Chromebooks install automatically on all district Chromebooks and shouldn't require any end user interaction.
+As of December 2020, we are supporting Chrome OS 86 .
+Updates for Chrome OS install automatically on all supported district Chromebooks and shouldn't require any end user interaction.
 To find out what Chrome OS version a Chromebook is on, press ALT + V while on the logon screen and see the version in the upper right corner of the screen.

 If you are not on Chrome OS Version 83, please update using the following steps.